mbhall88/nohuman/README.md

 ```

 > [!TIP]
-> If the input reads are gzip-compressed (file extension ending with '.gz'), then the output will also be compressed by default.
+> If the input reads are compressed then the output will also be compressed by default.
 Likewise, if the input reads are not compressed, then the output reads will also be uncompressed by default.
 These behaviours can be overruled by explicitly specifying output filenames.

+The detection of compression, and the desire to compress the outputs, is based on the filename extensions.
+Supported formats:
+* gzip: '.gz'
+* Block GZip Format (BGZF): '.bgz' or '.gz'
+* bzip2: '.bz2'
+* Zstandard: '.zst' or '.zstd'
+* xz / LZMA: '.xz' or '.lzma'

 Compressed in, compressed out: